teamosis/gethugothemes-documentation/content/contentblocks/installation.md

 ```
 ![hugo-serve](/images/theme-installation/hugo-serve.png)

-6. Now you get a generated URL, and open it in your browser.
+6. Now, you get a generated URL and open it in your browser.
 The default URL looks like this [localhost:1313](http://localhost:1313/).

 {{< notice info >}}
 If your website doesn't serve in your localhost, then check the `theme` name is correct in `config/_default/config.toml` file.
 Then run `hugo server` command again.